Southern France Road Trip 2026: Route, Map & Provence

 Which map of southern France shows all regions?

 Google Maps is sufficient for basic orientation.
-For detailed regional planning: the Michelin map 527 (Provence-Côte d'Azur) On paper (€9).
+For detailed planning of the regions: the Michelin map 527 (Provence-Côte d'Azur) on paper (€9).
 For offline use on the go: Maps.me or Organic Maps.
-The Southern France map of regions It showcases four main regions: Provence, Côte d'Azur, Camargue and Luberon – all within a maximum 2-hour drive of each other.
+The Southern France regional map shows four main regions: Provence, Côte d'Azur, Camargue, and Luberon – all within a maximum 2-hour drive of each other.

 What is the best route to the South of France from Germany?

 Via Strasbourg–Lyon–Marseille on the A5/A7 (1,150 km from Munich, 1,200 km from Frankfurt).
-Tolls approximately €85 one way.
-Overnight stay recommended.
-Beaune (Burgundy) or Montélimar (Gateway to Provence).
+Tolls around €85 one way.
+Overnight stay recommended: Beaune (Burgundy) or Montélimar (gateway to Provence).
 Alternatively, toll-free via Auvergne (Saarbrücken–Clermont-Ferrand–Nîmes), but 2 hours longer.
-Often cheaper for motorhomes over 3.5 tons: toll-free route.
+For motorhomes over 3.5 t, the toll-free route is often cheaper.

 Is the A7 motorway in France dangerous?